ninjaguardian/HealthDisplayWithFont/README.md

 ## Add your own font
 1. Install Unity Hub
-2. Go to Installs, Install Editor, Archive, Download Archive, 2022 (depends on current rumble version), All versions, 2022.1.13f1 (or whatever the current rumble version is), Install.
+2. Go to Installs, Install Editor, Archive, Download Archive, 2022 (depends on current Rumble version), All versions, 2022.1.13f1 (or whatever the current Rumble version is), and install.
 3. In Unity Hub, go to Projects, New Project, change the editor version at the top, select 3D (Built-In Render Pipeline), and create the project.
 4. Follow [this video](https://www.youtube.com/embed/GTe1Aepl0p4?end=70) until 1:10.
 5. The folder 'mynewbundle' should be named 'fontbundle' instead.
 6. Go into the folder and put your .ttf or .otf inside.
 Make sure the name is either 'font.ttf' or 'font.otf'.
 7. Follow [this video](https://www.youtube.com/embed/GTe1Aepl0p4?start=95&end=142) until 2:22.
 Any steps in the video performed on 'ThreeCapsules' should be performed on your font file.
 Make sure that whenever the video uses 'mynewbundle', you use 'fontbundle'.
-8. Copy the file named 'fontbundle' with no file extention.
-Paste it into RUMBLE's UserData\HealthDisplayWithFont folder.
+8. Copy the file named 'fontbundle' with no file extension; paste it into RUMBLE's UserData\HealthDisplayWithFont folder.

 ## Help And Other Resources
 Get help and find other resources in the [Modding Discord](https://discord.gg/fsbcnZgzfa)

-## Default font credit
+## Included font credit
 - [SDRAWKCABMIAY's video](https://youtu.be/wp4VaVm_XpI)
 - [File link](https://drive.google.com/drive/folders/1-Wr4TW4FVQ8j8EyKAMHPa-D2Srg05Fyk)